Ekushey Television: License controversy and shutdown

-In September 2000, two Dhaka University teachers and a pro-BNP journalist filed a suit, alleging the agreement between Ekushey Television and the government of Bangladesh was unlawful, which was denied by the network.
-On 26 September 2001, Ekushey Television was ordered by the High Court of Bangladesh to temporarily halt broadcasts due to the upcoming general election, as they had ruled that the channel had no proper rights to do so, but the Supreme Court later overturned the order and Ekushey was allowed to continue broadcasting.
+In September 2000, two Dhaka University teachers and a pro-BNP journalist filed a suit, alleging that the agreement between Ekushey Television and the government of Bangladesh was unlawful.
+This claim was denied by the network.
+On 26 September 2001, Ekushey Television was ordered by the High Court of Bangladesh to temporarily halt broadcasts amid the upcoming general election, as they had ruled that the network had no proper rights to do so.
+Later, the Supreme Court overturned the order and Ekushey was allowed to resume broadcasting.

 In March 2002, shortly after the BNP government of Bangladesh took over, the High Court declared that the license issued to Ekushey for broadcasting was "illegal".
-They were also accused for "unfairly" using the facilities of Bangladesh Television, and for being biased towards the BNP and its Islamist allies, although Ekushey denied those claims and stated that their news programming was not politically aligned and was always neutral.
+They were also accused of "unfairly" using the facilities of Bangladesh Television, and for being biased against the BNP and its Islamist allies, although Ekushey denied those claims and stated that their news programming was not politically aligned and was always neutral.
 The judges gave Ekushey ten days to appeal to the Supreme Court, otherwise they would have to cease broadcasts.
-Supporters of the network argued that Ekushey Television's license was granted by the previous rival Awami League government, and thus became the target of the BNP government.
+Supporters of the network argued that Ekushey Television's license was granted by the previous rival Awami League government, and thus became the target of the BNP-led government.

 On 29 August 2002, Ekushey Television was forced to cease all broadcasts at 17:00 (BST), with a formal announcement broadcast shortly before its closure, following a verdict from the Supreme Court that the license issued to the network was "illegal", after upholding the High Court's exact declaration and rejecting its appeal.
 The move to shut Ekushey Television down was protested by the RSF, and many people in Bangladesh gathered outside the court in solidarity with the network.
+The general-secretary of RSF, Robert Ménard, sent a letter to information minister Tariqul Islam, saying that the closure of ETV was "a dramatic backward step for viewers in Bangladesh".

-After Ekushey's closure, the founder of the channel, A.S.
-Mahmud, left Bangladesh for England with his family, and later died there on 22 January 2004.
+After Ekushey's closure, the founder of the network, A.S.
+Mahmud, left Bangladesh for England with his family and later died there on 22 January 2004.
 Thus, Bangladesh Television once again remained the only Bangladeshi television network to broadcast on terrestrial television as of today.
 In October 2002, the work permits of Ekushey Television's Britain-based managing director Simon Dring and three other executives were cancelled by the government, and Dring was ordered to leave Bangladesh.